aws-amplify/docs/docs/ui-legacy/api/fragments/react-native/connect.md

 ## Subscription

-Also, you can use the `subscription` and `onSubscriptionMsg` attributes to enable subscriptions
+For subscriptions, you can use the `subscription` and `onSubscriptionMsg` attributes to enable subscriptions

 ## Mutations